-During the year ended December 31, 2018, activities included on-going planning for the seismic survey and drilling campaign meant to validate the conventional exploration targets identified in the 100% owned Matapedia and Mitis properties.
+During 2018, activities included on-going planning for the seismic survey and drilling campaign meant to validate the conventional exploration targets identified in the 100% owned Matapedia and Mitis properties.
 The Company anticipates spending \$8.6 million on the Mitis and Matapedia properties as a Phase I exploration program, subject to positive results.
 The Company has also started assembling the follow-up committees in compliance with the new regulation.

-No additional work was performed on these permits during the year ended December 31, 2019.
-The Company has enough exploration credits from its past exploration activities to cover the minimum work obligation to keep the Gaspe licenses in good standing until September 1, 2020, and with Bill 18, the licenses are in good standing until further notice as long as annual rents are paid by Petrolympic.
+No additional work was performed on these permits during the year ended December 31, 2020.
+The Company has enough exploration credits from its past exploration activities to cover the minimum work obligation to keep the Gaspe licenses in good standing until September 1, 2021, and with Bill 18, the licenses are in good standing until further notice as long as annual rents are paid by Petrolympic.